What's with Andy?: United States

 In the United States, the series was first shown on September 22, 2001 on Fox Family Channel, later ABC Family.
 On January 17, 2005, it premiered on Toon Disney, which also had rights to the second but not the third season.

 Europe

 In Europe, the series was licensed to Fox Kids Europe, with television distribution serviced by Buena Vista International Television.
 The show aired on Fox Kids networks in the UK, France and Greece, with Super RTL in Germany and TF1 in France having free-TV rights at the time.
-By June 2003, plans for the series to air on Fox Kids in Central and Eastern Europe were announced, along with plans for a free-TV expansion for the series, with plans to pre-sell the series to Fox Kids in the Netherlands, Mediatrade in Italy, Antena 3 in Spain, SIC in Portugal and RTE in Ireland.
+By June 2003, plans for the series to air on Fox Kids in Central and Eastern Europe were announced, along with plans for a free-TV expansion for the series, with plans to pre-sell the series to Fox Kids in the Netherlands, Mediatrade in Italy, Antena 3 in Spain, SIC in Portugal and RTÉ in Ireland.

 The show continued to air on the network after the rebranding as Jetix.